3mdeb/news-and-ideas/_posts/2019-01-XX-enabling-cpb-on-pcengines-apu2.md

 change, it is still software which may not report it correctly. `stress` and `stress-ng` seems not to be the right tools to measure the performance.

+Another reason of wrong reports is that the core performance states (P-states) in boosted mode are not described in ACPI (Advanced Configuration and Power Interface) system (and they shouldn't be as AMD BIOS and Kernel Developer Guide states).
+As a result operating system does not know about the fact of processor's transition to the state with higher, boosted performance.

-CPB feature increases frequency only of one single core, if rest of the cores is not stressed.
-The overall boost result is 20%, which implies frequency increase from 1000MHz to 1200MHz.
+CPB feature increases frequency only of one single core if rest of the cores is not stressed.
+The overall boost result is 20%, which implies the frequency increase from 1000MHz to 1200MHz.

-Feature will be introduced in v4.9.0.2 firmware release for PC Engines.
+The feature will be introduced in v4.9.0.2 firmware release for PC Engines.

 I hope this post was useful for you.
 Please try it out yourselves and feel free to share your results.